Ajša Sivka

-Ajša Sivka (born 23 November 2005) is a Slovenian professional basketball player for Joventut Badalona of the Liga Femenina de Baloncesto.
+Ajša Sivka (born 23 November 2005) is a Slovenian college basketball player for Kentucky and a member of Slovenia women's national basketball team.
 She was selected tenth overall by the Chicago Sky in the 2025 WNBA draft.
-She is also a member of Slovenia women's national basketball team.
-She previously played for Beretta Famila Schio of the Lega Basket Femminile (LBF) and Tarbes Gespe Bigorre of the Ligue Féminine de Basketball.
+She previously played for Beretta Famila Schio of the Lega Basket Femminile (LBF), Tarbes Gespe Bigorre, and Joventut Badalona of the Ligue Féminine de Basketball.

 Professional career

 Europe

 Sivka began her career with Beretta Famila Schio of the Lega Basket Femminile (LBF).
 During the 2023–24 season, she averaged 5.9 points, 1.9 rebounds, and 1.3 assists per game in 10 games.
 During the 2023–24 EuroLeague season, she averaged 2.3 points and 2.1 rebounds in 15 games.
 In March 2024, she was named to the world select team's roster for the 2024 Nike Hoop Summit.

 On 20 August 2024, Sivka signed with Tarbes Gespe Bigorre of the Ligue Féminine de Basketball (LFB) for the 2024–25 season.
 She helped them reach the French League final and Cup semifinals.
 In 28 league games, she averaged 6.9 points, 2.9 rebounds, and 2.1 assists per game.
 She also played 8 games in the 2024–25 EuroCup, recording 11.0 points, 3.1 rebounds, 2.9 assists, and 2.0 steals per game.

 Sivka signed with Joventut Badalona of the Liga Femenina de Baloncesto for the 2025–26 season.